 Need to know:

-Arrival days are any day of the week, however, there is a minimum of a three-night stay required.
+Arrival days are any day of the week, however, there is a minimum of a two-night stay required.

 - One dog is welcome to stay with you for an additional cost of £10.00 per stay.